-Quick tips to support yourself during challenging times
+Quick tips to support yourself during the COVID-19 pandemic

-During stressful periods, you may experience some heightened emotions as a response to your situation.
-Psychological pressure, helplessness, loneliness, stress, physical and mental fatigue and burnout syndrome are a few of the possible negative impacts.
+As a health care provider and essential worker, you may experience some heightened emotions as a response to your role during the COVID-19 pandemic.
+Psychological pressure, helplessness, loneliness, stress, physical and mental fatigue and burnout syndrome are a few of the negative impacts known to health care providers working during this time.